flackochento/osticket-prereqs/README.md

 <img src="https://i.imgur.com/WcEYwq2.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-The first step is to install the resource group in Azure for the virtual machine to reside in.
+The first step is to install the resource group in Azure followed by the virtual machine.
+Once created, we can begin to install the files neccessary for osticket inside of the virtual machine.
 </p>
 <br />